rqelibari/pygonal/doc/source/vectors.rst

 Vector Objects
 ==============

-.. currentmodule:: planar
+.. currentmodule:: pygonal

-Vectors are the foundational ``planar`` objects.
+Vectors are the foundational ``pygonal`` objects.
 They are used to represent 2D vectors and geometric points.

-:class:`planar.Vec2` objects are two dimensional, double precision floating-point vectors.
+:class:`pygonal.Vec2` objects are two dimensional, double precision floating-point vectors.
 They can be initialized from either cartesian or polar coordinates::

-	>>> from planar import Vec2
+	>>> from pygonal import Vec2
 	>>> v = Vec2(0, 1)
 	>>> v.x
 	0.0